A Scaffold Must Be Erected Plumb Square And Level Because

 • Gravity: The primary force acting on a scaffold is gravity, which pulls the entire structure downward.
 The scaffold's base must be level and strong enough to resist this downward force.
 If the base is uneven, the weight distribution becomes uneven, creating a tipping point.

-• put to work and Torque: When a scaffold is not plumb or square, the forces acting on it are no longer evenly distributed.
+• apply and Torque: When a scaffold is not plumb or square, the forces acting on it are no longer evenly distributed.
 This creates torque—a rotational force that can cause the scaffold to tip over.
-As an example, if a scaffold is tilted just 1 degree off plumb, the top of the structure is significantly farther from the base than the bottom, creating a lever effect that magnifies the force of gravity.
+To give you an idea, if a scaffold is tilted just 1 degree off plumb, the top of the structure is significantly farther from the base than the bottom, creating a lever effect that magnifies the force of gravity.

 • Material Stress: When a scaffold is not square, its frame members are under abnormal stress.
 Steel tubes, for instance, are designed to handle axial loads (forces along their length).
 When they are forced into a non-square configuration, they experience bending and torsional stresses that can weaken the joints and cause them to fail.

-In short, a scaffold must be erected plumb square and level because any deviation from these standards introduces unstable forces that can lead to collapse Small thing, real impact.
-That's the whole idea..
+In short, a scaffold must be erected plumb square and level because any deviation from these standards introduces unstable forces that can lead to collapse.

 Regulatory Standards and OSHA Requirements